HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Your new Weber Smokey Mountain Cooker will probably be perfect right out of the box.
 However, as long as the product is built, packaged, and shipped by humans, there will always be a small number of units with problems.

-Here are some problems you should be on the look-out for when unpacking and assembling a new Weber Bullet.
-If you find a problem with your new cooker, don't hesitate to call Weber Customer Service at 800-446-1071.
-My experience is that they are quick to send free replacements for bad, damaged, or missing parts.
+Here are some major and minor problems you should be on the look-out for when unpacking and assembling a new Weber Bullet.
+If you find a serious problem with your new cooker, don’t hesitate to call Weber Customer Service at 800-446-1071.
+They want you to be happy with your purchase and are quick to send free replacements for bad, damaged, or missing parts.

 Access Door Doesn't Fit Tight

 One common affliction of new Weber Bullets is that the access door does not fit tight against the cooking section.
-An example of this condition is shown in Picture 1.
+The problem is most common on the 14.5″ and 22.5″ WSM doors.

 The access door is not meant to provide an airtight fit, so don't worry if there are small gaps or if you see a little bit of smoke creeping out from around the door on occasion.
 The main concern is that too large a gap allows unwanted air into the cooker, making it difficult to control temperature even with all the bottom vents closed.